amundsentech/kml-decode/README.md

 # Kml Decode

-Plenty of other libraries encode to kml, but none decode kml, likely due to it being xml.
-The advantage of a decoder is kml files have known schemas, are the defacto google earth file, and can be commonly used as inputs for viewing in 3D (MineAR etc).
+Plenty of libraries encode kml, but none decode kml, likely due to it being xml which can use pre-made parsers.
+The advantage of a special kmldecoder is kml files have known schemas, are the default google earth file types, and can be commonly used as inputs for other uses such as viewing in 3D (eg. MineAR).
+As kml xml is verbose and repetative, ***Kml Decode*** makes decoding/unmarshaling them pretty useful.

 ## Usage